SethMMorton/natsort/README.rst

 These are the last three entries of the changelog.
 See the package documentation for the complete `changelog <http://pythonhosted.org//natsort/changelog.html>`_.

+09-02-2014 v.
+3.5.0
+'''''''''''''''''''

+    - Added the 'alg' argument to the 'natsort' functions.
+This argument accepts an enum that is used to indicate the options the user wishes to use.
+The 'number_type', 'signed', 'exp', 'as_path', and 'py3_safe' options are being depreciated and will become (undocumented) keyword-only options in natsort version 4.0.0.
+    - The user can now modify how 'natsort' handles the case of non-numeric characters.
+    - The user can now instruct 'natsort' to use locale-aware sorting, which allows 'natsort' to perform true "human sorting".

+      - The `humansorted` convenience function has been included to make this easier.

+    - Updated shell script with locale functionality.

 08-12-2014 v.
 3.4.1
 '''''''''''''''''''